wcaleb/rebel-constitution/csa-constitution.md

 be laid on the navigation facilitated thereby as may be necessary to pay the costs and expenses thereof.

-(4) To establish uniform laws of naturalization, and uniform laws on the subject of bankruptcies, throughout the Confederate States; but no law of Congress shall discharge any debt contracted before the passage of the same.
+(4).
+To establish uniform laws of naturalization, and uniform laws on the subject of bankruptcies, throughout the Confederate States; but no law of Congress shall discharge any debt contracted before the passage of the same.

-(5) To coin money, regulate the value thereof, and of foreign coin, and fix the standard of weights and measures.
+(5).
+To coin money, regulate the value thereof, and of foreign coin, and fix the standard of weights and measures.

-(6) To provide for the punishment of counterfeiting the securities and current coin of the Confederate States.
+(6).
+To provide for the punishment of counterfeiting the securities and current coin of the Confederate States.

-(7) To establish post offices and post routes; but the expenses of the Post Office Department, after the Ist day of March in the year of our Lord eighteen hundred and sixty-three, shall be paid out of its own revenues.
+(7).
+To establish post offices and post routes; but the expenses of the Post Office Department, after the Ist day of March in the year of our Lord eighteen hundred and sixty-three, shall be paid out of its own revenues.

-(8) To promote the progress of science and useful arts, by securing for limited times to authors and inventors the exclusive right to their respective writings and discoveries.
+(8).
+To promote the progress of science and useful arts, by securing for limited times to authors and inventors the exclusive right to their respective writings and discoveries.

-(9) To constitute tribunals inferior to the Supreme Court.
+(9).
+To constitute tribunals inferior to the Supreme Court.

-(10) To define and punish piracies and felonies committed on the high seas, and offenses against the law of nations.
+(10).
+To define and punish piracies and felonies committed on the high seas, and offenses against the law of nations.

-(11) To declare war, grant letters of marque and reprisal, and make rules concerning captures on land and water.
+(11).
+To declare war, grant letters of marque and reprisal, and make rules concerning captures on land and water.

-(12) To raise and support armies; but no appropriation of money to that use shall be for a longer term than two years.
+(12).
+To raise and support armies, but no appropriation of money to that use shall be for a longer term than two years.

-(13) To provide and maintain a navy.
+(13).
+To provide and maintain a navy.

-(14) To make rules for the government and regulation of the land and naval forces.
+(14).
+To make rules for the government and regulation of the land and naval forces.

-(15) To provide for calling forth the militia to execute the laws of the Confederate States, suppress insurrections, and repel invasions.
+(15).
+To provide for calling forth the militia to execute the laws of the Confederate States, suppress insurrections, and repel invasions.

-(16) To provide for organizing, arming, and disciplining the militia, and for governing such part of them as may be employed in the service of the Confederate States; reserving to the States, respectively, the appointment of the officers, and the authority of training the militia according to the discipline prescribed by Congress.
+(16).
+To provide for organizing, arming, and disciplining the militia, and for governing such part of them as may be employed in the service of the Confederate States; reserving to the States, respectively, the appointment of the officers, and the authority of training the militia according to the discipline prescribed by Congress.

-(17) To exercise exclusive legislation, in all cases whatsoever, over such district (not exceeding ten miles square) as may, by cession of one or more States and the acceptance of Congress, become the seat of the Government of the Confederate States; and to exercise like authority over all places purchased by the consent of the Legislature of the State in which the same shall be, for the . erection of forts, magazines, arsenals, dockyards, and other needful buildings; and
+(17).
+To exercise exclusive legislation in all cases whatsoever, over such district (not exceeding ten miles square) as may, by cession of one or more States and the acceptance of Congress, become the seat of the Government of the Confederate States; and to exercise like authority over all places purchased by the consent of the legislature of the state in which the same shall be, for the erection of forts, magazines, arsenals, dock-yards, and other needful buildings: And,

-(18) To make all laws which shall be necessary and proper for carrying into execution the foregoing powers, and all other powers vested by this Constitution in the Government of the Confederate States, or in any department or officer thereof.
+(18).
+To make all laws which shall be necessary and proper for carrying into execution the foregoing powers, and all other powers vested by this Constitution in the Government of the Confederate States, or in any department or officer thereof.

+### Section 9

-Sec.
-9. (I) The importation of negroes of the African race from any foreign country other than the slaveholding States or Territories of the United States of America, is hereby forbidden; and Congress is required to pass such laws as shall effectually prevent the same.
+(1).
+The importation of negroes of the African race from any foreign country other than the slaveholding States or Territories of the United States of America, is hereby forbidden; and Congress is required to pass such laws as shall effectually prevent the same.

-(2) Congress shall also have power to prohibit the introduction of slaves from any State not a member of, or Territory not belonging to, this Confederacy.
+(2).
+Congress shall also have power to prohibit the introduction of slaves from any State not a member of, or Territory not belonging to, this Confederacy.

-(3) The privilege of the writ of habeas corpus shall not be suspended, unless when in cases of rebellion or invasion the public safety may require it.
+(3).
+The privilege of the writ of habeas corpus shall not be suspended, unless when in cases of rebellion or invasion the public safety may require it.

-(4) No bill of attainder, ex post facto law, or law denying or impairing the right of property in negro slaves shall be passed.
+(4).
+No bill of attainder, ex post facto law, or law denying or impairing the right of property in negro slaves shall be passed.

-(5) No capitation or other direct tax shall be laid, unless in proportion to the census or enumeration hereinbefore directed to be taken.
+(5).
+No capitation or other direct tax shall be laid, unless in proportion to the census or enumeration herein before directed to be taken.

-(6) No tax or duty shall be laid on articles exported from any State, except by a vote of two-thirds of both Houses.
+(6).
+No tax or duty shall be laid on articles exported from any State, except by a vote of two-thirds of both Houses.

-(7) No preference shall be given by any regulation of commerce or revenue to the ports of one State over those of another.
+(7).
+No preference shall be given by any regulation of commerce or revenue to the ports of one State over those of another.

-(8) No money shall be drawn from the Treasury, but in consequence of appropriations made by law; and a regular statement and account of the receipts and expenditures of all public money shall be published from time to time.
+(8).
+No money shall be drawn from the Treasury, but in consequence of appropriations made by law; and a regular statement and account of the receipts and expenditures of all public money shall be published from time to time.

-(9) Congress shall appropriate no money from the Treasury except by a vote of two-thirds of both Houses, taken by yeas and nays, unless it be asked and estimated for by some one of the heads of departments and submitted to Congress by the President; or for the purpose of paying its
+(9).
+Congress shall appropriate no money from the Treasury except by a vote of two-thirds of both Houses, taken by yeas and nays, unless it be asked and estimated for by some one of the heads of departments and submitted to Congress by the President; or for the purpose of paying its